cpbirch/balls/README.md

 	2. launch browser at <hostname>:3000
 	3. Setup config right there.

-	You just need one server running.
-	Different teams can have their Balls pointing to their own CI server.
+	Different teams can have their Balls pointing to their own CI server via browser config.

 ### Setup with server side config